JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 {% render 'embed-audio.html', src: "/assets/wav/posts/synthesis/2025-03-01-fm-synthesis/c_1_m_0.99_f0_200_I_3.141592653589793.flac" %}

 Even here, we still hear a harmonic sound.
-And that's despite the “beating” effect caused by inharmonic partials close to harmonic ones,
+And that's despite the “beating” effect caused by inharmonic partials close to harmonic ones.

 Apart from the rational ratio requirement, the literature says that **if we want to obtain a clearly audible pitch, $N_1$ and $N_2$ after dividing out common factors should be relatively small** [Pluta2019].